AR banner

 REASON FOR LOSS:

-A total force of 160 aircraft was detailed to bomb the railway yards and a railway viaduct at Münster, Germany in order to prevent German reinforcements from hampering the allied push into Germany.
+NG449 took off from RAF Nepal at 09:45 hrs and joined 20 others from the Squadron as part of a force of 160 aircraft detailed to bomb the railway yards and a railway viaduct at Münster, Germany in order to prevent German reinforcements from hampering the allied push into Germany.

-Lancaster I RA564 AA-P Flown by F/O. Derek Singleton Barr 190947 RAFVR - Killed with all 6 other crew.
+Lancaster I RA564 AA:P Flown by Fg Off.
+Derek Singleton Barr 190947 RAFVR.
+KiA along with his crew;

-NG449/T - took off at 09:45 hrs. and shot down over the target area, blew up I'm the air and crashed near Haus Spital,
+NG449 was shot down by Flak over the target area and blew up in the air with the wreckage crashing near Haus Spital,

-Fl/Lt.
-Arthur Leonard Humphries DFM.
-QSM.
-Born on the 15th of June 1922 in Invercargill.
-Passed away on the 25th of September 2010, age 88.
-His wife Doreen Lucy Humphries QSM, passed away on the 24th May 2010, at the age of 92.
-Both Eastern Cemetery, Invercargill, 3 SA Ashes, Plot 153A.
+He passed away on the 25th of September 2010, age 88.
+His wife Doreen Lucy Humphries, passed away on the 24th May 2010, at the age of 92.
+Both are interred in the Eastern Cemetery, Invercargill, 3 SA Ashes, Plot 153A.

-Fl/Sgt.
-Alexander Malcolm Macdonald.
-Born on the 19th of June 1921 Return to the United Kingdom on the 07th of April 1945.
-Passed away on the 18th September 2001, are 80.
+Alexander Malcolm Macdonald was born on the 19th of June 1921.
+Alexander passed away on the 18th September 2001, are 80.
 His wife, Alison Mary Macdonald passed away on the 30th of April 1998, at the age of 76.
 Both Greenpark RSA Cemetery, Dunedin, Otago.
 Block 1A, Plot 204.

 Burial details: